navintc/Spotifunk/README.md

 # Discontinued Repo.
 Check Spotifunk 2
-This is created with .net core, which doesnt have enough support with databases.
-Therefore, Spotifunk 2 is created (with .net Framework ofcourse)
+This was created with .NET core, which doesnt have enough support with databases.
+Therefore, Spotifunk 2 is created (with .NET Framework ofcourse)